pivotal/docs-tap/cloud-native-runtimes/install-cnrt.hbs.md

     1. Gather values schema.

         ```console
-        tanzu package available get cnrs.tanzu.vmware.com/2.2.0 --values-schema -n tap-install
+        tanzu package available get cnrs.tanzu.vmware.com/2.3.1 --values-schema -n tap-install
         ```

         For example:

         ```console
-        $ tanzu package available get cnrs.tanzu.vmware.com/2.2.0 --values-schema -n tap-install
+        $ tanzu package available get cnrs.tanzu.vmware.com/2.3.1 --values-schema -n tap-install
-        | Retrieving package details for cnrs.tanzu.vmware.com/2.2.0...

         KEY                            DEFAULT                               TYPE     DESCRIPTION
-          https_redirection           true                                  boolean  CNRs ingress will send a 301 redirect for all http connections, asking the clients to use HTTPS
+        domain_config                  <nil>                                 <nil>    Optional.
+Overrides the Knative Serving "config-domain" ConfigMap, allowing you to map Knative Services to specific domains.
+Must be valid YAML and conform to the "config-domain" specification.
+        namespace_selector                                                   string   Specifies a LabelSelector which determines which namespaces should have a wildcard certificate provisioned.
+Set this property only if the Cluster issuer is type DNS-01 challenge.
+        pdb.enable                     true                                  <nil>    Optional.
+Set to true to enable a PodDisruptionBudget for the Knative Serving activator and webhook deployments.
+        domain_name                                                          string   Optional.
+Default domain name for Knative Services.
+        ingress.external.namespace     tanzu-system-ingress                  string   Required.
+Specify a namespace where an existing Contour is installed on your cluster.
+CNR will use this Contour instance for external services.
         ingress.internal.namespace     tanzu-system-ingress                  string   Required.
 Specify a namespace where an existing Contour is installed on your cluster.
 CNR will use this Contour instance for internal services.
-          ingress.external.namespace  tanzu-system-ingress                  string   Required.
-Specify a namespace where an existing Contour is installed on your cluster.
-CNR will use this Contour instance for external services.
-          ingress_issuer                                                    string   Cluster issuer to be used in CNRs.
-To use this property the domain_name or domain_config must be set.
-Under the hood, when this property is set auto-tls is Enabled.
-          namespace_selector                                                string   Specifies a LabelSelector which determines which namespaces should have a wildcard certificate provisioned.
-Set this property only if the Cluster issuer is type DNS-01 challenge.
-          domain_config               <nil>                                 <nil>    Optional.
-Overrides the Knative Serving "config-domain" ConfigMap, allowing you to map Knative Services to specific domains.
-Must be valid YAML and conform to the "config-domain" specification.
-          domain_template             \{{.Name}}.\{{.Namespace}}.\{{.Domain}}  string   Optional.
-Specifies the golang text template string to use when constructing the DNS name for a Knative Service.
         lite.enable                    false                                 <nil>    Optional.
 Set to "true" to enable lite mode.
 Reduces CPU and Memory resource requests for all cnrs Deployments, Daemonsets, and StatefulSets by half.
 Not recommended for production.
-          pdb.enable                  true                                  <nil>    Optional.
-Set to true to enable a PodDisruptionBudget for the Knative Serving activator and webhook deployments.
-          default_tls_secret                                                string   Optional.
-Specify a fallback TLS Certificate for use by Knative Services if autoTLS is disabled.
-Will set default exterenal scheme for Knative Service URLs to "https".
-Requires either "domain_name" or "domain_config" to be set.
+        domain_template                {{.Name}}.{{.Namespace}}.{{.Domain}}  string   Optional.
+Specifies the golang text template string to use when constructing the DNS name for a Knative Service.
+        kubernetes_distribution        <nil>                                 <nil>    Optional.
+Type of K8s infrastructure being used.
+Supported Values: openshift
         kubernetes_version             0.0.0                                 <nil>    Optional.
 Version of K8s infrastructure being used.
 Supported Values: valid Kubernetes major.minor.patch versions
+        allow_manual_configmap_update  true                                  boolean  Specifies how updates to some CNRs ConfigMaps can be made.
+Set to True, CNRs allows updates to those ConfigMaps to be made only manually.
+Set to False, updates to those CNRs ConfigMaps can be made only using overlays.
+Supported Values: True, False.
         ca_cert_data                                                         string   Optional.
 PEM Encoded certificate data to trust TLS connections with a private CA.
-          provider                    <nil>                                 <nil>    Deprecated.
-Instead, use "lite.enable" and "pdb.enable" options combined.
-Supported Values: local
-          domain_name                                                       string   Optional.
-Default domain name for Knative Services.
-          kubernetes_distribution     <nil>                                 <nil>    Optional.
-Type of K8s infrastructure being used.
-Supported Values: openshift
+        default_external_scheme        <nil>                                 string   Optional.
+Specifies the default scheme to use for Knative Service URLs, regardless of other TLS configurations.
+Supports either http or https.
+Cannot be set along with default_tls_secret
+        default_tls_secret                                                   string   Optional.
+Specify a fallback TLS Certificate for use by Knative Services if autoTLS is disabled.
+Will set default exterenal scheme for Knative Service URLs to "https".
+Requires either "domain_name" or "domain_config" to be set and cannot be set along with "default_external_scheme".
+        https_redirection              true                                  boolean  CNRs ingress will send a 301 redirect for all http connections, asking the clients to use HTTPS
+        ingress_issuer                                                       string   Cluster issuer to be used in CNRs.
+To use this property the domain_name or domain_config must be set.
+Under the hood, when this property is set auto-tls is Enabled.
         ```

     1. Create a `cnr-values.yaml` by using the following sample as a guide: